 VitroGel does not contain any natural ECM proteins.
 Scientists can add growth factors and proteins to the hydrogel system for a well-defined system.

 We test the elastic modulus (G’) of VitroGel with a dynamic rheometer.
 The G’ is dependent on the hydrogel dilution and the cell culture medium used.
 The G’ of non-diluted VitroGel High Concentration is around 4,000 Pa.
-If a higher stiffness is required, please contact us at email@example.com for a customized hydrogel that can reach over 20k Pa.
+If a higher hydrogel strength is required, please contact us at email@example.com for a customized hydrogel that can reach over 20k Pa.
+You can also check our BioInk product (VitroINK), which can reach the G’ over 45k Pa.

 Adjusting the temperature will not induce the hydrogel formation.
 VitroGel can maintain the liquid form at room temperature.
 The hydrogel formation can be induced by mixing with an ionic solution such as a cell culture medium.
 Increasing the temperature would reduce the viscosity of the hydrogel solution.